statisticsnorway/ssb-klass-python/README.md

 [poetry]: https://python-poetry.org/
 A Python package built on top of Statistics Norway's code- and classification-system "KLASS". \
 The package aims to make Klass's API for retrieving data easier to use by re-representing Klass's internal hierarchy as python-classes.
 Containing methods for easier traversal down, search classes and widgets, reasonable defaults to parameters etc.
-Where data is possible to fit into pandas DataFrames, this will be preferred, but hirerachical data will be kept as json / dict structure.
+Where data is possible to fit into pandas DataFrames, this will be preferred, but hiererachical data / objects containing metadata will be kept as json / dict structure.

 ## Installing